Current Ministry Location – Peru

-Later, she taught catechism to the confirmation class at Blessed Teresa of Calcutta Parish in Enace, Alto Cayma, where she also began the Center for Community Development at Colegio Jose Caruana, the school operated by the parish.
-At the Center, Sister Esperanza collaborates with parents, students and teachers in environmental, socio-economic and education programs geared toward mothers, children and adolescents at the Colegio and the neighboring Virgen to Chapí School.
+In 2013, Sister Esperanza was missioned to Peru.
+There she worked with Paz Peru a non-governmental organization in Arequipa City, and served in the literacy and gardening program for the elderly.
+She taught the social aspect of the faith in the Confirmation Catechism class at Blessed Teresa of Calcutta Parish in Enace, Alto Cayma and started the Center for Community Development at Colegio Jose Caruana, the school operated by the parish of Missionaries of St. Paul (Malta).
+At the Center, Sister Esperanza collaborated with parents, students and teachers in environmental, socio-economic and enrichment education program for children and adolescents at the Colegio and the neighboring Virgen de Chapí School.

 A passion for nature, cultivated by the love her parents always had for gardening, coupled with intensive study on sustainable agriculture, helped Sister Esperanza make a difference among the people of Peru.

 Sister Esperanza earned a Master of Arts in Applied Social Research from the Ateneo de Davao University, Philippines in 2000 that enabled her to engage in Social Development Programs for more than two (2) decades.

 In 2017 Sister Esperanza moved to Villa El Salvador District, south of Lima and started a new mission with another Maryknoll Sister.
 She helped in the organization of the Pastoral Social Programs of the Parish of Christ the Savior and became an Energy Medicine Therapist in the Parish Health Center.
 In 2018 She initiated the Chapter of Global Network of Religions for Children (GNRC) and became its first National Coordinator of Peru.
 The GNRC is a global-scale interfaith network of religions, faith-based organizations and individuals specifically dedicated to securing the rights and well-being of children.